-REV’s 2025 legislative priorities are the first steps in implementing the increased renewable energy requirements of Vermont’s new landmark 100% Renewable Energy Standard.
-REV will continue to prioritize legislative and regulatory changes that allow for the predictable, efficient and cost effective deployment of renewable energy in Vermont and throughout New England.
+REV’s 2025 legislative priorities lay the foundation to cost-effectively reach the increased renewable energy requirements in Vermont’s new landmark 100% Renewable Energy Standard.
+REV will continue to prioritize legislative and regulatory changes that allow for the predictable, efficient, and cost-effective deployment of renewable energy in Vermont and throughout New England.

 Making it Easier to Go Solar at Home: 25kW is the New 15kW

-As more and more Vermonters continue to electrify their homes and businesses by switching to EVs and heat pumps, they are also looking to generate more of their own power from solar.
+As more and more Vermonters electrify their homes and businesses by switching to EVs and heat pumps, they are also looking to generate more of their own power from solar.

-Unfortunately, a law passed in 2014 caps at 15kW the limit for a ground mount solar array to be approved by the speedy and convenient registration process that is also used for all roof mounted net metered solar.
-This lengthy application process adds so much time, uncertainty and money to projects greater than 15kW that almost no homeowner undertakes it.
-In fact, according to REV’s research only 11 applications have even been filed since 2020 for 15-25kW projects
+Unfortunately, a law passed in 2014 limits the use of a speedy and convenient registration process for ground-mounted solar arrays to projects that are 15kW or smaller (all roof-mounted net-metered projects can use this process regardless of size).
+Anything larger than 15kW must use a lengthy application process that adds so much time, uncertainty and cost to a project that almost no homeowner undertakes it.
+Since 2020, according to REV’s research, only 11 applications have even been filed for projects between 15 and 5kW.

-REV will be asking the 2025 Legislature to raise this 15kW cap to at least 25kW to allow more homeowners to meet the power needs from their electrification from their own solar generation.
+REV will be asking the 2025 Legislature to raise this 15kW cap to at least 25kW, allowing more homeowners to meet the power needs from electrification with their own solar generation.

 This change is largely made possible by the increased efficiency of solar panels since the law was written.
-Prior to 2017 most residential solar panels were in the area of 250W.
-Modern residential solar panels are now 485W or larger.
+Before 2017, most residential solar panels had a capacity of about 250W.
+Modern residential solar panels are 485W or more.
 This allows for a 28% increase in generation in roughly the same physical footprint.

 Building a 25kW array instead of a 15kW array produces enough extra electricity every year to power a Ford Lightning for over 25,000 miles!